 Paoli, PA 19301

-Pieces selected for exhibition will be displayed in a secure area and are insured by the Museum from the time of their arrival to the time of their delivery to the artists or purchaser.
-The exhibition will open at our annual party in September (date TBD) and run through December 30, 2017.
+Pieces selected for exhibition will be displayed in a secure area and are insured by the Museum from the time of their arrival to the time of their delivery to the artist or purchaser.
+The exhibition will open at our annual party on September 9 and run through December 30, 2018.